stalehard/connect-polling/README.md

 A high level of abstraction, allows you to manage TCP connection pool

-API
+*API*

 First step

-First connect the class that provides an abstraction of a connection and is determined by three main methods for its work: OPEN, CLOSE, QUERY.
+First connect the class that provides an abstraction of a connection and is determined by three main methods for its work: *OPEN*, *CLOSE*, *QUERY*.

 ```
 var Connect = require('./client');